alicen6/first_robotics/README.md

 ## In the Future

-In the future, hopefully a feature will be added that allows a user to select 6 teams onto two separate alliances and see the potential outcome of a match between those two alliances.
+In the future, I want to create a log in system so that teams can log into the program, track specific teams, events, use an offline mode and then sync the data later when a connection online is available.